 One of the biggest financial worries couples face when they get divorced is what it will mean for them; where will they live and who will get what.
 There’s no hard and fast rule, but there are some basic principles about the way your home, money, savings, pensions and other assets could be divided.

-If you’re getting divorced in England or Wales, if you have children, they come first in a divorce and the first priority of the courts will be to make sure that they are provided for.
+If you’re getting divorced in England or Wales and you have children, they come first in a divorce.
+They are the first priority of the courts to make sure that they are provided for.